-The Company has a Stock Option Plan (the "Plan") in place for the granting of stock options to the directors, officers, employees and consultants of the Company.
-The purpose of granting such stock options is to assist the Company in compensating, attracting, retaining and motivating such persons and to closely align the personal interest of such persons to that of the Company's shareholders, having regard to the fact that the Company has no ongoing cash flow or revenue from production and, as a result, there are limited funds available for the payment of salaries or consulting fees.
-The allocation of stock options under the Plan is determined by the Corporate Governance and Compensation Committee which, in determining such allocations, considers such factors as previous grants to individuals, overall Company performance, share price, the role and performance of the individual in question, the amount of time directed to the Company's affairs and time expended in serving on the Company's committees.
+The Company has an Omnibus Equity Incentive Plan (the "Plan") in place for the granting of stock options and other forms of compensation to the directors, officers, employees and consultants of the Company.
+(Reference is made to "C. Adoption of New Omnibus Equity Incentive Plan" under "Particulars of Matters to be Acted Upon" herein regarding the Plan, as announced on June 20, 2025, the adoption of which is subject to the Company obtaining shareholder approval therefor at the Meeting by way of an ordinary resolution, as well as acceptance from the TSX Venture Exchange.)
+The purpose of granting such compensation is to assist the Company in compensating, attracting, retaining and motivating such persons and to closely align the personal interest of such persons to that of the Company's shareholders, having regard to the fact that the Company has no ongoing cash flow or revenue from production and, as a result, there are limited funds available for the payment of salaries or consulting fees.
+The allocation of compensation under the Plan is determined by the Corporate Governance and Compensation Committee which, in determining such allocations, considers such factors as previous grants to individuals, overall Company performance, share price, the role and performance of the individual in question, the amount of time directed to the Company's affairs and time expended in serving on the Company's committees.